 McGill Arts Frosh Committee is committed to making sure Frosh is a welcoming, inclusive, and accessible environment for all our staff and participants.
 Our goal is for participants to make meaningful and long-lasting connections throughout Frosh, while also introducing incoming students to McGill and Montreal.
-Due to Covid-19 among us, Frosh 2020 will be a virtual event, and the absence of in-person interactions, we want to make sure that all participants have access to resources they may use during Frosh and throughout their time at McGill.
+Here you will find a list of local resources in Montreal to help you throughout Frosh and at your time in McGill.
+We have a designated Inclusivity Coordinator who is dedicated to ensuring that all accessibility needs are met during Frosh.

-Should you have any concerns, suggestions or accessibility needs regarding Frosh 2020, please feel free to contact us at email@example.com.
+Should you have any concerns, suggestions or needs regarding accessibility at Frosh 2023, please feel free to contact us at email@example.com.